Lashkar-e-Jhangvi: Alleged involvement in ambush

+Pakistani security officials believe that former members of LeJ were also involved in this attack.
+According to the officials, following the dissolution of LeJ, its various clandestine cell systems have joined either the TTP, ISKP or ISPP.

 End of official encounters and attacks

-After these, the organization has claimed no attacks and non have been reported by Pakistani authorities and is considered to be defunct.
-Experts have described the decline of organization as a significant boost for the Government of Pakistan against Terrorism.
+After these, the organization has claimed no attacks and none have been reported by Pakistani authorities and is considered defunct.
+Experts have described the decline of organization as a significant boost for the government of Pakistan against terrorism.